 Yoga is for everybody.
 This is something Powerflow Yoga truly believes, and they aim to bring the practice to as many people as possible in New Jersey—and beyond.
 Powerflow Yoga started with one studio in Chatham in 2008.
-Today, they serve students at 10 locations with more on the way; they open their 11th and 12th studios this spring in Asbury Park and Jersey City.
+Today, they serve students at 10 locations with more on the way; their 11th and 12th studios are coming to Asbury Park and Jersey City.

 Powerflow Yoga offers hot power vinyasa, an athletic style of yoga, practiced in the heat.
 The studios are warmed to 98 degrees with 40 percent humidity.
 Students go to strengthen their bodies and calm their minds.
 The heat offers another layer of challenge and the opportunity to sweat out stress and toxins.
 Even experienced Yogis fall in love with it.

 Owner Jerry LePore loves hot power vinyasa so much that he’s dedicated his life to Powerflow.
 Twelve years ago, he was diagnosed with hairy cell leukemia, a rare cancer of the blood; hot power yoga helped him heal after chemo.
 Today, he’s thriving, thankful for both his health and career.
 “I get to run a business that I truly believe can change people’s lives,” he says.
 Yoga definitely changed his for the better.

 What makes Powerflow unique is the full experience each studio offers.
 When students walk in, they are greeted by friendly, dedicated and loyal staff.
 Classes are consistent because PFY recruits the very best yoga teachers.
 They pride themselves on offering the highest quality amenities, too, including showers and filtered water coolers.